Frequently Asked Questions

 - Can you swim along the way?

 Swimming is fantastic at Mowarry Beach.
 You’ll know it – it’s a stunningly beautiful white sandy beach about 1/2 way between Boyd’s Tower and Saltwater Creek.
 Swimming is great at Saltwater Creek – both on the main surf beach but also at the small beach just to its north – accessed by a sneaky little track off the main Walk.
 Ask us and we’ll let you in on the secret.
+And Bittangabee Bay is beautifully protected and full of life.

 - What do we sleep in?